 My research is on intentionality, consciousness, and the relationship between the two.
 Much of my work argues for the view that intentionality is grounded in phenomenal consciousness.

 I am happy to supervise and advise graduate students working in contemporary philosophy of mind, especially those working on intentionality.

 The Phenomenal Basis of Intentionality.
-Oxford University Press.
-Forthcoming.
+New York, USA: Oxford University Press, 2018.

 Mendelovici, A. Propositionalism without propositions,